Ollie’s Bargain Outlet (NASDAQ:OLLI) Releases Q1 2022 Earnings Guidance

 Ollie’s Bargain Outlet (NASDAQ:OLLI – Get Rating) issued an update on its first quarter 2022 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $0.310-$0.330 for the period, compared to the Thomson Reuters consensus estimate of $0.390.
+The company provided EPS guidance of $0.310-$0.330 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.390.
 The company issued revenue guidance of $417 million-$422 million, compared to the consensus revenue estimate of $445.19 million.Ollie’s Bargain Outlet also updated its FY 2022 guidance to $2.150-$2.220 EPS.

-Ollie’s Bargain Outlet (NASDAQ:OLLI – Get Rating) last released its quarterly earnings data on Wednesday, March 23rd.
-The company reported $0.69 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.66 by $0.03.
-Ollie’s Bargain Outlet had a net margin of 8.98% and a return on equity of 11.47%.
-The firm had revenue of $501.14 million for the quarter, compared to the consensus estimate of $518.72 million.
-During the same period in the previous year, the company earned $0.97 earnings per share.
-The company’s quarterly revenue was down 2.8% on a year-over-year basis.
-On average, equities analysts predict that Ollie’s Bargain Outlet will post 2.16 EPS for the current year.
+OLLI has been the subject of a number of recent analyst reports.
+Stephens dropped their price target on Ollie’s Bargain Outlet from $73.00 to $66.00 and set an overweight rating for the company in a report on Friday, March 25th.
+Piper Sandler cut their target price on Ollie’s Bargain Outlet from $79.00 to $62.00 and set an overweight rating on the stock in a research note on Thursday, March 24th.
+Wells Fargo & Company upgraded shares of Ollie’s Bargain Outlet from an equal weight rating to an overweight rating and boosted their price objective for the company from $45.00 to $65.00 in a report on Monday, April 4th.
+KeyCorp dropped their price objective on Ollie’s Bargain Outlet from $83.00 to $75.00 and set an overweight rating on the stock in a research note on Thursday, March 24th.
+Finally, Truist Financial decreased their target price on Ollie’s Bargain Outlet from $50.00 to $41.00 and set a hold rating for the company in a research note on Thursday, March 24th.
+Three investment analysts have rated the stock with a sell rating, nine have given a hold rating and five have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has an average rating of Hold and an average target price of $58.38.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Morgan Stanley raised its stake in Ollie’s Bargain Outlet by 39.9% during the second quarter.
-Morgan Stanley now owns 255,846 shares of the company’s stock valued at $21,524,000 after buying an additional 72,916 shares during the last quarter.
-Legal & General Group Plc increased its position in shares of Ollie’s Bargain Outlet by 0.5% during the fourth quarter.
-Legal & General Group Plc now owns 127,691 shares of the company’s stock valued at $6,536,000 after acquiring an additional 669 shares in the last quarter.
-Weiss Multi Strategy Advisers LLC purchased a new position in Ollie’s Bargain Outlet in the 4th quarter worth approximately $793,000.
-Metropolitan Life Insurance Co NY lifted its position in Ollie’s Bargain Outlet by 10.5% in the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 10,920 shares of the company’s stock valued at $559,000 after acquiring an additional 1,042 shares in the last quarter.
-Finally, Allstate Corp boosted its stake in Ollie’s Bargain Outlet by 6.3% during the 4th quarter.
-Allstate Corp now owns 9,915 shares of the company’s stock valued at $508,000 after purchasing an additional 591 shares during the last quarter.
+Hedge funds have recently added to or reduced their stakes in the business.
+Morgan Stanley lifted its holdings in shares of Ollie’s Bargain Outlet by 39.9% in the second quarter.
+Morgan Stanley now owns 255,846 shares of the company’s stock valued at $21,524,000 after purchasing an additional 72,916 shares in the last quarter.
+Lombard Odier Asset Management USA Corp bought a new position in Ollie’s Bargain Outlet during the 4th quarter valued at $299,000.
+Legal & General Group Plc boosted its holdings in Ollie’s Bargain Outlet by 0.5% during the 4th quarter.
+Legal & General Group Plc now owns 127,691 shares of the company’s stock worth $6,536,000 after acquiring an additional 669 shares during the last quarter.
+Metropolitan Life Insurance Co NY grew its stake in shares of Ollie’s Bargain Outlet by 10.5% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 10,920 shares of the company’s stock worth $559,000 after acquiring an additional 1,042 shares in the last quarter.
+Finally, Allstate Corp lifted its position in shares of Ollie’s Bargain Outlet by 6.3% during the fourth quarter.
+Allstate Corp now owns 9,915 shares of the company’s stock valued at $508,000 after purchasing an additional 591 shares in the last quarter.

 Ollie's Bargain Outlet Holdings, Inc operates as a retailer of brand name merchandise.
 The company offers housewares, bed and bath, food, floor coverings, health and beauty aids, books and stationery, toys, and electronics; and other products, including hardware, candy, clothing, sporting goods, pet and lawn, and garden products.